vcedeno/PLOS_ONE_Pipelines_Supporting_Information/README.md

 described in Section 7, _"Pipeline design and implementation"_.
 These pipelines are composable.

-* **json-schema: This folder contains the pipeline configuration files and datasets.
+* -json-schema: This folder contains the pipeline configuration files and datasets.
-   **h1: Function h1 generates the properties for a Markovian transition matrix.
+   -h1: Function h1 generates the properties for a Markovian transition matrix.
-   **h2: Function h1outputs a file with the properties for an adapted conditional random fields (CRF) model.
+   -h2: Function h1outputs a file with the properties for an adapted conditional random fields (CRF) model.
-   **inputTransformation:
+   -inputTransformation:
-   	**datasets: Transformation data in the file h1datasets.json.
+   	-datasets: Transformation data in the file h1datasets.json.
-   	**schemas: Transformation schema in the file h1schema.json.
+   	-schemas: Transformation schema in the file h1schema.json.
 The JSON schemas control the accessing of the input files in the datasets folder.
-  **json-schema:
+* -src:

 These common fundamental operations are: